nickbclifford/gkeybind/README.md

 Run `make` to build, and `sudo make install` to install globally.
 The `PREFIX` variable is supported to change the installation location (installs to `/usr/local` by default).

+If you are an Arch Linux user, gkeybind is available on the [AUR](https://aur.archlinux.org/packages/gkeybind/).

 ## Usage

 gkeybind requires root permissions in order to create its virtual keyboard device.
 It also is designed to run continuously